In the dark, smoky forge of Clive, a young man took the equipment that marked him as an adult.

-Well, at least that's what he feels.
+Well, at least that's what he felt.

-Don't lose the gun.
-Do you know how much a crossbow costs?
+"Don't lose this.
+Do you know how much a good crossbow costs?
 Forty irons.
-That's four years' salary to you, boy.
-Do you know how much one of these guns is worth?
-Two-and-a-half crossbows.
-It takes a master gunsmith three weeks in Cedrictown to make a single one of these shooters, and the materials aren't cheap, either.
-Then there's the transportation costs.
-Don't try to sell this thing off, either.
-Sir Cedric personally insures that anyone trying to sell his technology meets a horrible end.
-Ask me what it is.
-I don't even want to know what it is.
+That's a years' salary to you, boy.
+It takes a master three weeks in Cedrictown to make a single one of these shooters, and the materials aren't cheap, either.
+Then there's the transportation costs - lugging them over miles of roads to the sea, then floating every one to its respective soldier.
+Don't try to sell this thing off, either - Sir Cedric personally insures that anyone trying to share his technology finds a job in his re-search-and-devilment workshop... as a live target.
 Now, keep it dry, keep it safe, guard it with your life, and if the fighting gets close and dirty, don't you dare use it as a club.
 Use your nails and teeth if you must.
-Here's your powder, here's your shot, here's your helmet, and there you go.
+Here's your quarrels, here's your helmet, and here you go."

-You must be Stephen.
+"You must be Stephen.
 You made it just in time; we're ready to cast off.
 I'm Captain Harold of Gimletstown.
-Welcome aboard.
+Welcome aboard."

 Sorry, folks, I had some issues editting my page and a Wifi crash somehow cloned the page.
 To fill you in on the old, deleted comments, I believe that Brick Boy mentioned the technological twist of Stephen's musket (to which I replied that he qualifies for barbarianism thanks to his table manners) and that Freeling ++ liked the forge, which I also enjoyed building with its funny offsets.
 Feel free to rate it even higher this time around, everyone.